What is a Mental Health First Aider?

-Our MFHAs are dedicated to ensuring our colleagues are supported through offering our guidance, providing someone who will listen judgement-free, and directing people to relevant resources.
+Our MFHAs are dedicated to ensuring our colleagues are supported by offering our guidance, providing someone who will listen judgement-free, and directing people to relevant resources.
 We offer this service not only as a crisis-support but also to raise awareness around mental health in the workplace, and believe that prevention of ill-mental health should be a top priority.

 For more information on the Mental Health First Aiders course, click here.